 Kratos still slices his foes into little pieces with the Blades of Chaos and has an impressive arsenal of combos at his disposal.
 He can also use magic attacks and there are sections of platforming in between battles with huge monstrous enemies.

 This includes the Fire of Ares, the Ice of Poseidon, the Lightning of Zeus and the Soul of Hades.
-Each one brings its own magic attack that needed to be bought and would have effects when combos were used depending on the element.
+Each one brings its own magic attack that needs to be bought and offers different effects when combos are high enough depending on the element.
 It all works well, but it isn’t anything new.

 Kratos is also able to use the blades as a tether, holding enemies in place and throwing them into other foes as well.
 It is also used in several of the games’ puzzles.